Our Team

 Oscar is keen to see BDABar empower students with disabilities and work cooperatively with barristers to make the profession more disability friendly.
 Oscar specialises in data protection and cyber law.
 Find out more about Oscar here.

-Kei is a BPP student studying on the GDL course.
-From a young age Kei has been an active campaigner on disability rights and wider social justice, this led her to complete a Double Masters in Global Governance, specialising in Human Rights and Social Justice at Warwick University and the Balsillie School of International Affairs (BSIA).
+Kei is studying on the PGDL course.
+From a young age Kei has been an active campaigner on disability rights and wider social justice.
+This led her to complete a Double Masters in Global Governance, specialising in Human Rights and Social Justice at Warwick University and the Balsillie School of International Affairs (BSIA).
 At BSIA Kei was granted a Graduate Fellowship, which involved completing research and presenting findings to Global Affairs Canada.
-Kei is the founder and President of the BPP University London, Women and Non-Binary People in Law Society.
-The Society aims to raise awareness of the issues faced by women and non-binary people and celebrate their accomplishments in the legal profession.
-Find out more about Keira here.
+Kei currently works for a charity supporting and advocating for older people experiencing abuse.

 Caitlin studied law at the University of Manchester, graduating in 2021.
 Throughout her degree, she led a team investigating a murder trial for the Manchester Innocence Project.
 During the first lockdown, Caitlin was diagnosed with several conditions that rendered her disabled, requiring significant adjustments to her day-to-day living.
 She then had to apply these adaptations when she embarked upon her BPC, at the University of Law in London which she completed in 2022.
 Caitlin has a passion for criminal law and is in the process of seeking a criminal pupillage.
 Outside of law, her main interests are: mixology, theatre, and American politics.